CIT2318/intro-to-laravel/intro-to-laravel.md

         $film->year=$request->year;
         $film->duration=$request->duration;
         $film->save();
-        return redirect('all');
+        return redirect('list');
     }
 ```

-* The validate method is available to all controllers (https://laravel.com/docs/5.4/validation).
+* The validate method is available to all controllers (https://laravel.com/docs/5.5/validation).
 It simply accepts an object to validate and a series of rules.
-  * It should be fairly obvious what these rules do e.g. the year feld must be completed and contain an integer with a value of at least 1900.
+* It should be fairly obvious what these rules do e.g. the year field must be completed and contain an integer with a value of at least 1900.
 * Test this works.
 If the user enters invalid data they will be re-directed to the form.
 * Next we want to display error message for the user.
-Open *addform.blade.php* and make the following changes:
+Open *create.blade.php* and make the following changes:

 ```
 @extends('layouts.master')
-@section('title', 'Add a new film')
+@section('title', 'Create Film')
 @section('content')
 @if (count($errors) > 0)
     <div>